davidgasquez/davidgasquez.com/src/content/blog/2026-03-20-public-goods-funding-needs-evals.md

 Then label the failure modes: noisy raters, confussing category, missing context, popularity bias, aggregation artifacts, gaming, overconfidence.

+These evaluations should be public, reproducible, and forkable: data, scoring, rules, and outputs should be inspectable by anyone for this process to be credible neutral.

 ## Conclusion

 With a principled approach, the output of a round is not only final allocation anymore.
 It is also the **cumulative learnings** the scientific method enables!

 Public goods funding does need experimentation.
 It may not need more mechanisms until we know how well the ones we already have work.
+There is still no widely accepted evaluation loop for comparing these mechanisms.
+That itself is a great public good we should strive for!